The Reid Prize

 The Reid Prize recognises work that has made an exemplary contribution to understanding of Asia.
 The prize was established to acknowledge the importance of ongoing efforts to deepen public understanding internationally of Asian cultures, politics, histories and societies.

 This prize will be awarded biennially to the book that has best advanced the understanding of Asia in the last four years.
 This may include fiction, non-fiction, academic books and translations into English of major works originally authored by Asian writers.
 Eligible authors/ translators must be based in Australia or New Zealand, or Australian/New Zealand citizens currently residing in Asia.
+The rules on this page are the rules for the 2021-2022 round.
+The rules for the 2023-2024 prize round will be made public on this page prior to the opening of the round in September 2023.

 The prize is to the value of AUD $8,000.
 The prize will be administered by the ASAA Council.
 Nominations will be compiled by the Reid Prize Search Committee and judged by an independent panel of a minimum of three (3) judges drawn from academic experts of Asia to be appointed by the ASAA executive.
 The prize winner will be invited to give the Reid Lecture at the biennial ASAA conference.
 In addition to the cash prize, the cost of an economy airfare within Australia or from New Zealand (if needed), two (2) nights accommodation and taxi transfers will be covered.